 We’ll help ensure that in the event of your incapacity, or when you die, your loved ones will have the same protections Perry’s had—and more.
 Contact us today to attend one of our live educational events or get started with a private Family Wealth Planning Session.

-This article is a service of [name], Personal Family Lawyer®.
+This article is a service of Trust Counsel, Personal Family Lawyer®.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That’s why we offer a Family Wealth Planning Session, ™ during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
 You can begin by calling our office today at 305-717-7126 to schedule a Family Wealth Planning Session.